brunodles/SlackUpload/README.md

 ## How to Install

-To install this plugin is simple, it's released into [Jitpack](https://jitpack.io/).
+To install this task is simple, it's released into [Jitpack](https://jitpack.io/).

 Go to your `build.gradle` and add the following, it can be on your *root level* or on *app level*:
 ```gradle